iReady Test

 Answer (C) is incorrect.
 This is a harder choice because the definition fits in the context of the sentence, but it does not match the correct definition.
 It is more likely that a natural ingredient will give something a unique flavor than a higher quality because quality usually has more to do with how well something is made than the presence of a particular ingredient.

-Comprehension - Literature
+Comprehension of Literature

 We now move on to the reading comprehension portion of the test, beginning with literary texts.
 Here you will be given stories, poetry, or any kind of work of literature, and you must answer a series of questions designed to determine how well you understood and were able to analyze different elements of the text, considering, plot, characters, language, and other devices.